-The ADS131M04 is a four-channel, simultaneouslysampling, 24-bit, delta-sigma ( $\Delta\Sigma$ ), analog-to-digital converter (ADC) that offers wide dynamic range, low power, and energy-measurement-specific features, making the device an excellent fit for energy metering, power metrology, and circuit breaker applications.
-The ADC inputs can be directly interfaced to a resistordivider network or a power transformer to measure voltage or to a current transformer, shunt, or a Rogowski coil to measure current.
+The ADS131M06 is a six-channel, simultaneouslysampling, 24-bit, delta-sigma ($\Delta\Sigma$), analog-to-digital converter (ADC) that offers wide dynamic range, low power, and energy-measurement-specific features, making the device an excellent fit for energy metering, power metrology, and circuit breaker applications.
+The ADC inputs can be directly interfaced to a resistordivider network or a power transformer to measure voltage or to a current transformer or a Rogowski coil to measure current.